cloud66/help-old/_posts/database-management/database-replication.md

 <h2 id="disable">Disable database replication</h2>
 To disable replication between stacks, visit your stack detail page, click on the database server group (eg. _MySQL server_) click into your main database server page.
 Next, click _Configure data replication_ in the right sidebar, and select _Disable replication_.
 Confirm to commence the replication process.

+<h2 id="Slave">Create slave database</h2>

+To add a slave database server you need to follow the below steps.
+To add multiple you need to scale up one by one.

+1. If you don't have a managed backup you will need to set up one by using add-ins.
+2. Go on your stack page, database servers page (For instance PostgreSQL Servers)
+3. On the right sidebar click on `SCALEUP DATABASE` (this won't be shown if you have not set up database backup)